DmitryDukhovskoy/COAWST-ROMS-OIL/README.md

 Do not turn OIL_DEBUG on, this will produce large log file.
 OIL_EULR can be turned off if mapping is not needed.

-Note the code is still under development.
-The uploaded version is working but not final.
 Report any bugs to ddukhovskoy@fsu.edu.